Mount Dandenong - Olinda

 Mount Dandenong - Olinda's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Mount Dandenong - Olinda residents show positive health outcomes with common conditions prevalent across all ages.
-Private health cover stands at approximately 56% (around 5,459 people), higher than Greater Melbourne's 52.4%.
+Mount Dandenong - Olinda residents show positive health outcomes with common conditions found equally across age groups.
+Private health cover stands at approximately 56% (~5,461 people), higher than Greater Melbourne's 52.4%.

-Mental health issues and arthritis are the most common, affecting 9.0% and 8.9% respectively.
-About 67.1% report no medical ailments, similar to Greater Melbourne's 66.9%.
-The area has a higher senior population at 22.8% (around 2,200 people) compared to Greater Melbourne's 19.4%.
-Seniors' health outcomes are strong, outperforming the general population in health metrics.
+Mental health issues and arthritis are most prevalent, affecting 9.0% and 8.9% respectively.
+Around 67.1% report no medical ailments, similar to Greater Melbourne's 66.9%.
+The area has a higher proportion of seniors aged 65 and over at 22.8% (2,200 people), compared to Greater Melbourne's 19.4%.
+Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health